West Yorkshire Regiment: The French Wars

 In 1782, the 14th was named The 14th (Bedfordshire) Regiment.
 The outbreak of the French Revolution and the subsequent French invasion of the Low Countries led to a British force commanded by the Duke of York being sent to join troops of the Imperial Austrian army.
 The 14th distinguished themselves in numerous actions, at Famars and Valenciennes in 1793 and at Tournai in 1794, for which they were subsequently granted the battle honour 'Tournay'.
 At the Battle of Famars, in order to encourage the men, Lieutenant-Colonel Welbore Ellis Doyle, the commanding officer, ordered the band of the 14th to play the French revolutionary song “Ça Ira”.

 This was subsequently chosen as the Regimental march.
 In the final, unsuccessful attempt to check the French invasion of the Netherlands, the 14th also suffered heavy casualties in the hard-fought rearguard action at Geldermalsen on 8 January 1795.
 There followed the disastrous winter retreat into Germany.
 Returning to England the following May, the Regiment was then posted to the West Indies, where it was on duty until 1803.
 In February 1797, the regiment participated in the bloodless invasion of Trinidad.

 The outbreak of the Napoleonic Wars in 1803 led to the expansion of the British Army.
 The 14th formed a second battalion in Belfast in 1804, and a third battalion in 1813.
 The 1st Battalion spent much of the war on garrison duty in Bengal.
 In 1809, the Regiment was re-titled The 14th (Buckinghamshire) Regiment.
 The 1st Battalion served in India for 25 years until 1831.
 During this period, the 1st Battalion took part in campaigns against the French in Mauritius in 1810, and the Dutch in Java in 1811, with Java adding another Battle Honour.
+It took part in the second Sambas expedition in June 1813 against the Sultanate of Sambas along with 600 Sepoy troops of the Bengal Army, capturing the town of Sambas.

-In 1808-9, the 2nd Battalion joined the Peninsular Army and gained the Battle honour Corunna.
+Between 1808 and 1809, the 2nd Battalion joined the Peninsular Army and gained the Battle honour Corunna.
 The 2nd Battalion saw service in the Walcheren Campaign and was disbanded in 1817.
 The 3rd Battalion fought at the Battle of Waterloo in 1815; it was disbanded in 1816.